Valery Tsepkalo

-At the age of 29 Valery Tsepkalo led Alexander Lukashenko's presidency campaign of 1994 and later took the post of First Deputy Minister of Foreign Affairs.
-From 1997 to 2002 Valery Tsepkalo served as Belarus Ambassador to the US and Mexico.
-In 2005—2006 he was Presidential Plenipotentiary Envoy in the Parliament.

-Valery Tsepkalo is the architect of the country's only significant economic success.
-In 2005 he established the Belarus High Technologies Park (HTP), and led it until 2017 creating the largest IT cluster in Central and Eastern Europe.
+He led Alexander Lukashenko's presidential campaign in the 1994 election and later took the post of First Deputy Minister of Foreign Affairs.
+From 1997 to 2002, Tsepkalo was the Belarusian Ambassador to the United States and Mexico.
+In 2005–2006 he was Presidential Plenipotentiary Envoy in the Parliament.
+In 2005 he established the Belarus High Technologies Park (HTP), and led it until 2017.

 In May 2020, Tsepkalo joined the presidential race.
-He was considered to be a major challenger to Belarus president Alexander Lukashenko, who had decided to invalidate the majority of his signatures on false grounds to bar him from running for president.
-On 24 July 2020, Valery Tsepkalo fled to Russia with his children after receiving a tip that his arrest was imminent and the authorities were prepared to strip him of parental rights.
+He was considered to be a major challenger to incumbent president Alexander Lukashenko, who invalidated the majority of Tsepkalo's nomination signatures to bar him from running for president.
+In April 2023, he received a 17-year prison sentence in absentia.
+He acquired Albanian citizenship in 11 April 2025 along his wife Veronika.

 Early life

 Valery Tsepkalo was born in Grodno on 22 February 1965.
-He was the only child in the family of chemical engineers William and Nina Tsapkalo, who came to Grodno to build a nitrogen plant, where they worked all their lives.
-His father graduated from Odessa Polytechnic Institute, and mother graduated from Kharkov Engineering-Economic Institute.
+He was the only child of chemical engineers William and Nina Tsapkalo, who came to Grodno to build the Grodno Azot nitrogen plant, where they worked all their lives.
+His father graduated from Odesa Polytechnic Institute, and his mother graduated from Kharkiv Engineering-Economic Institute.

 Valery graduated from Grodno Secondary School No.14 with an advanced study of the English language.
 In 1982 he entered the Belarusian State Technological University in Minsk, but in 1984 he was drafted into the army and served in the Strategic Missile Forces for two years.
 Due to the Soviet–Afghan War, the deferment for university students at the time was lifted.

-After the military service, Tsepkalo entered the Moscow State Institute of International Relations of the Soviet Ministry of Foreign Affairs and graduated with honors in 1991.
-He pursued a postgraduate program there, graduated with honors as well, lectured at MGIMO, and obtained his Ph.D. degree in International Law.
+After completing his military service, Tsepkalo entered the Moscow State Institute of International Relations of the Soviet Ministry of Foreign Affairs and graduated with honors in 1991.
+He pursued a postgraduate program there, graduated with honors as well, lectured at MGIMO, and obtained his PhD degree in International Law.